fingerskier/ajar/Philosophy/Black and White Mary.md

 It is supposed that this conscious experience is an intangible level of information beyond anything neuronic.
 It is a sort of information that did not exist prior to the experience.
 In her explorations Mary has created; she has expanded conscious connections and created new information above that of knowledge.

+====

+Mary is a scientist who knows everything about color perception in the brain and mind and the physics of color but has lived her entire life in a black-and-white room, viewing the world only in shades of gray.
+One day, Mary is allowed to see color for the first time—  Does Mary learn something new upon seeing color, even though she knew every about it beforehand?

+  If she does, it suggests that some knowledge goes beyond physical facts.
+This implies that things have an irreducible "qualia"- irreducible because they cannot be explained in physical terms, quality because they are integral with the thing.
+Another, associated, implication is that there are preternatural or supernatural elements to things.
+  This goes beyond the soulish nature of complex organisms.
+Even the most basic things in the physical universe have these extra features.